We independently select and share the products we love—and may receive a commission if you choose to buy.

-Now is an ideal time to take a look at your family's daily habits and establish new ones to support your overall health and well-being.
-Building and maintaining a healthy routine can make a huge impact on your immune health, and when the immune system is supported, everyone in your family (including you, mama) will be able to feel and be their best selves.
+Going back to school can coincide with an influx of illnesses and colds, which means now is an ideal time to take a look at your family’s daily habits and establish new ones to support your overall health and well-being.
+Building and maintaining a healthy routine can make a huge impact on your immune health, and when the immune system is supported, everyone in your family (including you, mama) will be able to feel like their best selves.

-Here are easy immune-boosting tips for your family:
+Here are 6 easy immune-boosting tips for your family

 1. Wash hands often

-Washing hands often may be basic, but it's so important!
+Washing hands often may be basic, but it’s so important!
 Frequent hand washing helps reduce initial exposure to immune challenges.
-Just be sure to wash for 20-30 seconds with warm water and an antibacterial soap.
-And, now is the best time to teach your little ones how to do so properly.
+Just be sure to wash for 20 to 40 seconds with warm water and soap.
+Now is the best time to teach your little ones how to do so properly so they can get into a routine of hand-washing when they come home from school and before eating meals.

 2. Get quality sleep